iomicroservices/baselink-nuxt/content/services/tradespeople/handyman/cabinet-shelf-fitting.md

 What you get with cabinet & shelf fitting

 #description
-Whether it’s storage in your hallway, shelves in the living room, or a cabinet in the toilet or kitchen, we’ll get it fitted safely and neatly, with zero fuss.
+Whether it's storage in your hallway, shelves in the living room, or a cabinet in the toilet or kitchen, we'll get it fitted safely and neatly, with zero fuss.
 Our handymen{{ $doc.location }} can install all types — from floating shelves to wall units, we have you covered.

 #items